 Experiment F: Optimization

-Moving on to experiment F, where we further refined our fabrication parameters by increasing the mold size to 10cm and introducing vibration during casting to improve compaction.
+The research then progressed to Experiment F, where fabrication parameters were further refined by increasing the mold size to 10 cm and introducing vibration during casting to improve compaction.
 After casting, the molds were sealed with plastic for the first 24 hours to retain moisture and ensure proper hydration.

-For this recipe, we calibrated the mix proportions to match a 20 MPa concrete benchmark.
-We also limited the aggregate size to below 15 mm, as larger particles were not suitable for the mold scale and could compromise the reliability of the compressive strength results.
-We also introduced a finer particle range of 0.6–1.2 mm, intended to function similarly to sand in conventional concrete mixes by improving packing density and cohesion within the mix.
+For this recipe, mix proportions were calibrated to match a 20 MPa concrete benchmark.
+Aggregate size was limited to below 15 mm, as larger particles were unsuitable for the mold scale and could compromise the reliability of compressive strength results.
+A finer particle range of 0.6–1.2 mm was also introduced, intended to function similarly to sand in conventional concrete mixes by improving packing density and cohesion.

-Our particle mix was balanced with a slight dominance of 5-10mm sizes.
-The only difference between the two recipes is the addition of 10% gypsum board powder to the 2nd recipe.
+The particle distribution was balanced with a slight dominance of 5–10 mm sizes.
+The only variation between the two recipes was the addition of 10% gypsum board powder in the second mix.

-After research, we found that submerging the molds in water is the most effective curing method, as it ensures consistent hydration of the concrete.
-We are now waiting for the curing period before performing the compressive tests.
+Further research indicated that submerging the molds in water is the most effective curing method, as it ensures consistent hydration of the concrete.
+The curing period is currently underway prior to conducting compressive strength tests.

 Architectural Systems